top of page

 Dr. Ashish Singhal is a leading Orthopedic & Robotic Joint Replacement Surgeon associated with Paras Hospital and Mahe Clinic, Udaipur.
 He specializes in:

-• Complex joint reconstruction
+• Complex sports injuries

 His patient-centric approach and use of advanced surgical technology make him a trusted name in orthopedic care.